DekinderDries/track-shared-js/60-projects/40-final-project/10-LMS/README.md

     When a student wants to login, he/she first need to navigate to the login page.
     On the login page the visitor can enter his/her credentials.
     When pressing the login button, if the credentials are correct, the student is logged in.
-    The student will then be navigated to their profile page and their name will apear in the menu bar as: 'logged in as student <student_name>'
+    The student will then be navigated to their profile page and their name will appear in the navigation bar as: 'logged in as student <student_name>'

 #### Screen